 Maestro Kinney Frost has conducted the world's finest musical institutions including

-LA Opera, Baltimore Symphony, Teatro Colon in Buenos Aires and Teatro dell'Opera di Roma.
+LA Opera, Teatro Colon in Buenos Aires and Teatro dell'Opera di Roma.
 He has appeared with many esteemed international instrumental and vocal artists; Greer Grimsley is pictured above with Douglas in rehearsal for concert performances of Der Fliegende Holländer.
 Through his development he has assisted some of the world's most beloved conductors including James Conlon, Richard Bonynge and Marin Alsop.

 His official bio lists all the details ›

-New Recording Available!
+Recording Available!

 Douglas remains a 'champion of contemporary music’, though his repertoire is vast.
 His 2015 recording of Pulitzer Prize winning composer David Lang's the diffculty of crossing a field is available through Amazon and iTunes.
 An exclusive performance of the work following the recording was hailed by The New York Times for its dynamic musical direction by Maestro Kinney Frost.
 The recording has received accolades from the The New York Times, Wall Street Journal and Philadelphia Examiner.